Quant-X-Security-Coding-GmbH/QAA_Condition_Number/README.md

 ## Progress

 * In a first phase, we looked at the cassical notion of a condition number of the QAA on the globally used symmetric Advanced Encryption Standard AES.
-Under these assumptions, the condition number of the QAA on AES equals infinity.
+The classical notion of the condition number takes zero rows and columns of the matrix into account.
+For a complex square matrix A which commutes with its own conjugate A* , the condition number is the positive ratio of the maximal and minimal eigenvalues of A. Under these assumptions, the condition number of the QAA on AES equals infinity.
 * The second (current) phase is the investigation of the condition number of the Macaulay matrix while ignoring zero rows amd columns.
-This pahse consists of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the actual computation of its condition number.
+This phase consists of the explicit generation of the reduced Macaulay matrix of the polynomial system derived from the S-Box and the computation of its condition number by a singular value decomposition (SVD).
+SVD can be performed on **any** matrix.
+There are binary implementations and quantum algorithm papers for SVD.

+Check out
-Check out [singular.md](singular/singular.md) to follow our experiments with the [Computeralgebra System Singular](https://www.singular.uni-kl.de/).
+* [singular.md](singular/singular.md) to follow our experiments with the [Computeralgebra System Singular](https://www.singular.uni-kl.de/).
+* [svd.md](singular_value_decomposition/svd.md) for mathematical explanation of the SVD computation.

 ### Facts about the QAA